hencho108/hencho108.github.io/README.md

 ### [hendrik-mischo.github.io](https://hendrik-mischo.github.io)
 # Data Science Portfolio by [Hendrik Mischo](https://github.com/hendrik-mischo)
 This repository is a compilation of some of the projects I worked on.
-The aim of the projects is to derive interesting insights from data and build useful models using data science and machine learning techniques.
-The projects are written either in R or Python.
-Click headlines to see analysis and code.
+Usually the objective of these projects is to derive interesting insights from data and build useful models using data science and machine learning techniques.
+Click headlines to see the analysis and code.

 ## [Black Friday: EDA, Spending Prediction and Recommendation System](https://hendrik-mischo.github.io/Projects/Black_Friday/Black_Friday.html)
 *Collaboration with Kelly Raas* <br/>